How do an Aboriginal community and an international Indigenous community experience and respond to health as a social justice issue?

 The shared legacy of colonisation

 Both Aboriginal peoples in Australia and Maori in Aotearoa New Zealand carry a comparable legacy.
 Dispossession, introduced disease, and the disruption of kinship and Country produced large gaps in life expectancy, chronic disease and infant mortality relative to non-Indigenous populations.
+Recent data puts the Aboriginal life-expectancy gap at approximately 8 years (ABS, 2020-2022 experimental life tables) and the Maori gap at approximately 7 years relative to non-Maori (Stats NZ, 2017-2019 period life tables) - a strikingly similar scale despite very different national health systems.
 In both societies, mainstream health systems were designed without Indigenous involvement and often failed to provide culturally safe care, deterring people from seeking treatment.
 This shared pattern is your first comparison point.

 Self-determination as the key response

 The decisive comparison is how each community has reclaimed control.
 In Australia, the Aboriginal community-controlled health organisation model treats health holistically, linking physical, social, emotional and cultural wellbeing, and is governed by the communities it serves.
-In Aotearoa, the Treaty of Waitangi underpins Maori claims to health equity, and kaupapa Maori health services and the more recent move toward a dedicated Maori Health Authority reflect a parallel push for Indigenous control.
-Comparing these models shows two communities reaching similar conclusions: that health improves when Indigenous peoples design and run their own services.
+In Aotearoa, the Treaty of Waitangi (1840) underpins Maori claims to health equity, and kaupapa Maori health services reflect a parallel push for Indigenous control.
+New Zealand went further institutionally in July 2022, establishing Te Aka Whai Ora (the Maori Health Authority) to co-govern national health policy - though the incoming government disestablished it from 30 June 2024, folding its functions back into Health New Zealand (Te Whatu Ora).
+Comparing these models shows two communities reaching similar conclusions about WHO should run Indigenous health care, even where the institutional form proves politically unstable.

 Policy frameworks and targets

 Both countries have national frameworks you can compare.
-In Australia, the National Agreement on Closing the Gap (2020) sets health targets and, crucially, was negotiated with the Coalition of Aboriginal and Torres Strait Islander Peak Organisations, embedding shared decision-making.
-The Close the Gap campaign, led by Aboriginal and Torres Strait Islander health leaders, pushes for rights-based equality in health by 2030.
-In Aotearoa, successive Maori health strategies pursue equity through partnership grounded in the Treaty.
+In Australia, the National Agreement on Closing the Gap (2020) sets health targets and, crucially, was negotiated with the Coalition of Aboriginal and Torres Strait Islander Peak Organisations, embedding shared decision-making as one of its four Priority Reforms.
+The Close the Gap campaign, led by Aboriginal and Torres Strait Islander health leaders, pushes for rights-based equality in health.
+In Aotearoa, successive Maori health strategies have pursued equity through partnership grounded in the Treaty, with mixed institutional durability, as the rise and 2024 disestablishment of Te Aka Whai Ora shows.
 Comparing the design of these frameworks, and how genuinely each shares power, is strong analysis.

 Outcomes and ongoing gaps

 A balanced comparison acknowledges that gaps persist in both contexts despite progress.
-Productivity Commission reporting shows several Closing the Gap health targets are not on track in Australia, while Maori health inequities also endure.
+Productivity Commission reporting shows several Closing the Gap health targets are not on track in Australia, while Maori health inequities also endure - and the 2024 disestablishment of Te Aka Whai Ora shows that even a dedicated national institution can be reversed by a change of government.
 The point for the HSC is not to declare one community better off, but to compare how structural factors, policy design and the degree of self-determination shape outcomes in each.

 Structuring the comparison

 Write integrated paragraphs.
-For each criterion, the legacy of colonisation, the community-controlled response, the national framework, and outcomes, move between both communities so the comparison is explicit.
-Support every point with specific, current evidence and frame both peoples as agents reclaiming control of their health.
+For each criterion - the legacy of colonisation, the community-controlled response, the national framework, and outcomes - move between both communities so the comparison is explicit.
+Support every point with specific, dated evidence and frame both peoples as agents reclaiming control of their health.

 Exam-style practice questions